EnterTheVoid-x86/osu-lazer-voidlinux/README.md

 THIS PROJECT IS DEAD.
 IF YOU WANT TO RUN OSU ON VOID LINUX, DOWNLOAD IT FROM LUTRIS.
 ------------------------------------------------------------------------------------
-+ A simple application for running osu! on Void Linux, because it doesnt fucking use openssl.
++ A simple application for running osu! on Void Linux, because it doesn't fucking use openssl but instead libressl.

 Pros:
 + Works!